kubermatic/docs/content/kubelb/main/installation/management-cluster/_index.en.md

 The examples and tools shared below are for demonstration purposes, you can use any other tools or configurations as per your requirements.
 {{% /notice %}}

-Managment cluster is the place where all the components required for Layer 4 and Layer 7 load balancing are installed.
+Management cluster is the place where all the components required for Layer 4 and Layer 7 load balancing are installed.
 The management cluster is responsible for managing the tenant clusters and their load balancing requests/configurations.

 ### Layer 4 Load Balancing